bishnukhadka/BasicPythonChatBot/README.md

     - for this we might need a way to calculate the probability of the i/p message being message from our records.
         - to calculte the probabilty we might match the i/p with possible inputs from our records and find **how many words among them matched?**.
             - for example: user i/p = `how you doing?` matches with `how are you doing?` by 2 words.
     - But this is **not enough to distinguish the intent.** To understand this let's take an example: lets say i/p = `how you doing`, and we have in our poissible input records, `r[0]=what are you doing?` and `r[1]=how are you?`.
 Here, both records 0 and 1 match the i/p by 2 words.
+But they mean different things.
+We must have a way to distinguish between same match score responses.
     - To combat this problem, we need a way to assign a particular list of required words that must occur in the i/p, for it to match.
 - to return a response, we have to store all the possible response in some file.
-- to return the best response, we can score every response and choose the best.
+- to return the best response, we can score every response, store it in a list and choose the best.

-### Requirement:
+## Requirement:
     - yaml
     - pyowm
     - newsapi

-### Files needed to run the program:
+## Files needed to run the program:
 - config.yml file (in directory containing main)

 config.yml must have the following 2 key value pairs